RocketMan/zookeeper/docs/Playlists.md

 In addition, you may specify an optional meta attribute `fromtime` to indicate the portion of the playlist you wish to duplicate.
 The value may be a range (hhmm-hhmm) or a time (hhmm).
-If you specify a time, duplicate copies from the specified time to the end of the playlist.
+If you specify a time, the API copies from the specified time to the end of the playlist.
+**Important:** `fromtime` specifies the time relative to the original playlist that is being copied.

 Example:

-To duplicate playlist 12345 for rebroadcast on 2022-01-01 from 1800-2000:
+Playlist 12345 runs from 0000-0300.
+To duplicate only one hour of this playlist, from 0100-0200, for rebroadcast on 2022-01-01 from
+1800-2000:

 ````
 POST /api/v1/playlist HTTP/1.1